-Contents
+The program structure

-E.1 The program structure
+Coding conventions

-E.2 Coding conventions
+Naming Conventions

-E.3 Naming Conventions
+The program structure

-E.4 The program structure
+Coding conventions

-354 Coding Rules
+358 Coding Rules

 A "model life" is more than ten years.
 Its software, composed of a few hundred modules, is used by many people who are scientists or students and do not necessarily know every aspect of computing very well.
 Moreover, a well thought-out program is easier to read and understand, less difficult to modify, produces fewer bugs and is easier to maintain.
 Therefore, it is essential that the model development follows some rules: